Silver Care

 water rinse, Awesome orange spray and then rinse and dry.

-- Black spots on the stainless blades can
+Black spots (corrosion) on the stainless blades can

 rarely be removed, so use caution and do not leave salt or such foods as

-past, was gilded (gold plated/Vermeil), to protect the silver from
+past was often gilded (gold plated/Vermeil), to protect the silver from

 turning black when in contact with acidic and sulfur containing compounds